mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Need

-I need to apply for a sealing cancellation or a sealing clearance. |
+May I be sealed to a deceased individual with whom I cohabited without being legally married? |

 Section